gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 mysubdomain.avantlogic.net/digitalarchive
 ```

+!!! note
+    AvantLogic uses the `digitalarchive` folder as a way of isolating the Digital Archive files
+    from other applications on the server.
+For example, some installations use a `digitalarchive`
+    folder and a `wp` folder side-by-side where the `wp` folder contains a WordPress application
+    for content related to the Digital Archive collection.
+If would be very messy, and
+    make application updates difficult, if the Digital Archive and WordPress files were
+    together in the the same `public_html` or subdomain folder.
+However, use of the `digitalarchive`
+    folder is not required and you can install directly in `public_html` or a subdomain folder.

 **Subdomain installation**

-If you want to install the Digital Archive in a subdomain, [create the subdomain](super-web-host.md#create-a-subdomain) now.
+If you want to install the Digital Archive in a subdomain, [create the subdomain](web-host.md#create-a-subdomain) now.

+---

 ## Create a MySQL database

 A new Reclaim Hosting account does not come with a database.
 Follow the steps below to create a new empty database and user for the Digital Archive.

-!!! note "Important"
+!!! warning "Important"
     [cpanel] will automatically prefix any database or user name that you choose with the
     first seven letters of the domain name, followed by `_`.
 For example, if you specify
     the name `foo` and the domain name is `avantlogic` the actual name will be `avantlog_foo`.